The Stages of Caregiving

 Too often, our aging loved ones believe that aging in place means living in their homes indefinitely.
-This can lead to the need for in-home health care, or in many instances, a family member ends up being the primary caregiver.
+This can lead to the need for in-home health care after independent living is no longer viable, or in many instances, a family member ends up being the primary caregiver.
 Sometimes the transition is gradual; the adult child will begin helping an aging loved one with some everyday tasks around the home, like housekeeping or driving to appointments.
 Or, a sudden illness or injury will lead you into a caregiving role.
 No matter how you find yourself becoming a family caregiver, the journey you’ll follow is similar.

 A Family Caregiver’s Journey

 Family members can often be subjected to caregiver stress at certain points throughout your role.
 While caregiving can be a rewarding experience for both the caregiver and the elder alike, as a caregiver, you will face distinct issues and concerns.
 Knowing a bit about the road ahead of you will help you better prepare for the future, as well as allow you to provide the best care possible for your loved one.

 These common stages of caregiving have been identified by researchers:

 Stage One – Acceptance

 The first stage of becoming a family caregiver begins when you start to notice a decline in your loved one’s health.
 You realize that he or she will be relying on your assistance, so it’s time to accept your role and start educating yourself.
 Gather as much information as you can about your loved one’s medical conditions, get financial and legal documents in order, and discuss future wishes.